Predicting the X-ray flux of evolved pulsar wind nebulae based on VHE gamma-ray observations: Conclusions

 Motivated by the large number of yet unidentified \vheg\ sources suspected to be evolved PWNe, we developed a time-dependent leptonic model suitable to calculate the non-thermal emission from PWNe of different ages.
 The presented model allows to study the expected photon SEDs evolving with the age of the PWN.
 Our study yields additional support for the conception that evolved PWNe are still bright in \vheg s, while their X-ray emission is largely suppressed and hence difficult to detect.
 Moreover, in this work we investigate the contribution of leptons of different epochs to the current photon SED in detail.
 In particular for older PWNe it is necessary to take into account the time dependence of lepton injection and cooling effects in order to explain the observed \mbox{VHE $\gamma$-ray emission}, whereas the X-ray emission (especially in the vicinity of the pulsar) is dominated by the young lepton population.

 Finally, we tested whether our model can be used to predict the X-ray flux of an unidentified source based on the \vheg\ detection.
-We selected three representative PWNe of different evolutionary states and fixed the free parameters of the model by a fit to observational \vheg\ data.
-The comparison of modeling results and observational data shows that the emission in the high-energy range can be predicted successfully.
+We selected four representative PWNe of different evolutionary states and fixed the free parameters of the model by a fit to observational \vheg\ data.
+The comparison of modeling results and observational data shows that it is possible to roughly predict the order of magnitude of the energy flux of the X-ray emission.
+Thus the model may facilitate the identification of evolved PWNe.